ECN275 Natural Resource and Environmental Economics - Theory

 Perman, R., Y. Ma, M. Common, D. Maddison, J. McGilvray.
 2011.
 Natural Resource and Environmental Economics.
 4th ed.
 London: Longman. (subject to change if an even more suited textbook becomes available).

-Microeconomics at the level of ECN210 Intermediate Microeconomics- Consumers, Producers, Market and Welfare or ECN211 Intermediate Microeconomics - Institutions, Games and Market Failures.
+Microeconomics at the level of ECN210 Intermediate Microeconomics- Consumers, Producers, Market and Welfare or an equivalent course from other universities.

 General good knowledge in mathematics equivalent to ECN102 Introduction to Mathematics for Economists or MATH100 Introductory Mathematics.
 Knowledge about differentiation, integration, and unconstrained/constrained optimization.

 Two tematic in-class tests (environmental economics and natural resource economics) at the end of the respective themes in the course.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)